Classical World (journal)

 In 1978, The Classical World published five books compilating past bibliographical articles which had appeared in past volumes.
 These books were on: Greek drama and poetry; Greek and Roman history; philosophy, religion, and rhetoric; Vergil; and Roman drama and poetry and ancient fiction.
 The Classical World had published many such review articles.

-Abstracting and indexing
+Abstracts and indices

-This journal is abstracted and indexed in:
+The following abstracts and indices have been created by agents other than the authors and publishers of this journal: